yegor256/blog/_drafts/restful-web.md

 ## What Do We Gain?

 OK, here is the question &mdash; why do we need this?
-What's wrong with the way everybody works now?
+What's wrong with the way most people work now?
 Why can't we make a web site separate from the API?
 What benefits do we get if we combine them?

-I'm combining them in all web applications I've been working with since 2011.
+I'm combining them in all web applications I've been working with, since 2011.
-And this is a list of benefits I'm experiencing:
+And the biggest advantage I'm experiencing is avoiding code duplication.

- * **No Code Duplication**.
 It is obvious, that in the server we don't duplicate controllers (in case of MVC).
 We have one layer of controllers, they control both API and the web site (since they are one thing now).

- * **Design Consistency**.
+Avoiding code duplication is a very important achievement.
+Moreover, I believe that it is the most important target for any software project.

 These small web apps work exactly as explained above:
 [s3auth.com](http://www.s3auth.com),